hackerdns2/Bucketpwn/README.md

 ## Warning!

-Firewall of amazon is insane, You won't get any result If you are using the same IP address for each scan.
-Please make sure to change your IP address after 2 to 3 scans.
-You can use VPN to change your IP, I suggest you to use ProtonVPN.
+You won't get any result If you are using the same IP address for each scan.
+Please make sure to change your IP address after 2 to 3 scans!

 ## Credits

 The wordlist which used to prefix the targets is created using the various open source projects.
-Million Thanks to the work done by all the amazing people of community.
+Million thanks to the work done by all the amazing people of community.